Deadlines, finish dates, due dates, have you ever noticed that when something is due or about to end, there’s a mad rush

 I see the same thing happening in my direct sales business.
 When a special offer is about to end, I get all those last-minute orders (and, of course, I can encourage that a little with some clever texting or emailing.

-When there is a joining offer for people to join the business, the day with the most sign-ups is always the last one!
+When there is a joining offer for people to join the business, the day with the most sign-ups is always the last!

 So why does this happen?
-There are several theories related to a general tendency towards procrastination in us humans.
-But really, we don’t need to know why it happens to make use of this phenomenon.
+Several theories are related to a general tendency towards procrastination in us humans.
+But really, we don’t need to know why it happens to take advantage of this phenomenon.

-If a potential new team member has an unlimited period of time to make a decision, they’ll put it off and procrastinate.
+If a potential new team member has an unlimited period to make a decision, they’ll put it off and procrastinate.
 And the longer they put off making a decision, the less likely they are to join the business.

 It’s easier to do nothing than to take action.

-So having a joining offer will push people to make that decision by a certain date.
-That’s why I love joining offers, it puts gentle pressure on people to take the time now to consider the offer and make a decision on it one way or the other.
+So having a joining offer will push people to make that decision by a specific date.
+That’s why I love joining offers; it puts gentle pressure on people to take the time now to consider the offer and make a decision on it one way or the other.

-When the company doesn’t have a joining offer going, I’ll create my own.
-Having a joining offer not only gives people a little push to make a decision sooner, it also gives me a reason to follow up with them as the deadline approaches.
+I’ll create my own when the company doesn’t have a joining offer.
+Having a joining offer gives people a little push to make a decision sooner and gives me a reason to follow up with them as the deadline approaches.

 So what do I offer?
-Sometimes I offer additional free products, other times I’ve offered company stationary or other company items to help them with their new business.
+Sometimes I offer additional free products to build their kit; other times, I’ve offered company stationery or other company items to help them with their new business.
 I’ve even done a cash-back offer.

-If you have a few people that have indicated they might be interested in joining but they’re ‘sitting on the fence’, get them off the fence with your own joining offer.
+If you have a few people who have indicated they might be interested in joining but are sitting on the fence, get them off the fence with your joining offer.

-And if you don’t have any leads at the moment, have a think about your own joining offer so that you’re ready when you do find a possible new team member.
+And if you don’t have any leads now, think about your joining offer so that you’re ready when you find a possible new team member.

 - A deadline puts gentle pressure on people to take action